jgolla/PI-Coresight-Custom-Symbols/Instructions.md

 # New Symbol Creation
+## Simple Value Symbol

-1. Create a new file called liquidgauge.js in your PI Coresight installation folder, `INSTALLATION_FOLDER\Scripts\app\editor\symbols\ext`.
+1. Create a new file called simplevalue.js in your PI Coresight installation folder, `INSTALLATION_FOLDER\Scripts\app\editor\symbols\ext`.
 If the `ext` folder does not exist, create it.

 1. Add the following code to the file, this will initialize the structure used for creating custom symbols.